manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 <br>

-## Working with Incomplete or Partial Datasets
+## Working With Incomplete or Partial Datasets
 ---
 We recognise that not all datasets will initially meet every requirement in these guidelines.
 Some datasets may be missing legal references or may be